 - 10.1.
 All staff in our school are expected to be aware of the signs and symptoms of abuse and must be able to respond appropriately. - 10.2.
 Our DSL undergoes training to provide them with the knowledge and skills required to carry out their role.
 Our DSL and any members of our DSL team undergo their DSL training every 2 years to fulfil their role. - 10.3.
-Training is provided for all staff to the 'Generalist Level' every 3 years, regular updates around safeguarding are shared with staff regularly via for example, Morning Briefings, Thursday Bulletins and meetings. - 10.4.
+In our school, all staff receive appropriate safeguarding training at induction and this is updated at least annually. - 10.4.
 Separate training is provided to all new staff on appointment as part of their induction process including online safety which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring.
-This information will be regularly updated. - 10.5.
-Local Academy Committees and the Trust Board should ensure that all governors and trustees receive appropriate safeguarding and child protection (including online) training at induction.
-This training should equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place in schools and colleges are effective
+This information will be regularly updated.

-- and support the delivery of a robust whole school approach to safeguarding.
+- 10.5.
+Governing bodies and proprietors should ensure that all governors and trustees receive appropriate safeguarding and child protection (including online) training at induction.
+This training should equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place in schools and colleges are effective and support the delivery of a robust whole school approach to safeguarding.
 Their training should be regularly updated. - 10.6.
 We will ensure that staff members provided by other agencies and third parties, e.g. supply teachers and contractors, have received appropriate safeguarding training commensurate with their roles before starting work.
 They will be given the opportunity to take part in whole-school training if it takes place during their period of work for the school. - 10.7.
-The Designated Safeguarding Lead will provide briefings to the school on any changes to safeguarding legislation and procedures and relevant learning from Child Safeguarding Practice Reviews (CSPR's) in line with Working Together 2018.
-These will occur annually or more frequently when necessary and will include safeguarding and child protection updates such as online safety (for example, via emails, e-bulletins and staff meetings), to provide them with the skills and knowledge to safeguard children effectively. - 10.8.
+The Designated Safeguarding Lead will provide briefings to the school on any changes to safeguarding legislation and procedures and relevant learning from Child Safeguarding Practice Reviews (CSPR's) in line with Working Together 2023.
+These will occur annually or more frequently when necessary and will include safeguarding and child protection updates such as online safety (for example, via emails, e-bulletins, and staff meetings), to provide them with the skills and knowledge to safeguard children effectively. - 10.8.
 The school will maintain accurate and up to date records of staff induction and training.